Set up Python environment#

-You will need a working computing environment to run the examples and to complete the labs in this course.
-While you can use any programming language, I strongly recommend Python for a few reasons:
+You will need a working Python environment to run the examples and to complete the labs in this course.

 If you already have a working Python environment, it may already be sufficient for this course.
-However, you might still want to create a new environment in case you need to install new packages for this course and you don’t want them to interfere with your original environment.
-The instructions below will guide you to install conda and create a new Python environment.
+However, I strongly recommend that you still create a new environment so that the Python packages you used in this course will not interfere with your original environment.
+The instructions below will guide you to install conda (if needed) and create a new Python environment.

 Use Python on your machine#